 If you have more questions about Repatha or the conditions it treats, talk with your doctor.

-You can read through these stories to see if Repatha may be a fit for you.
+You can read through these stories to see whether Repatha may be a fit for you.
 And be sure to talk with your doctor about whether this drug is a good option for your condition.

 Does Repatha cause weight loss, hair loss, or pancreatitis?